The Battle House, Rocky Mount, NC

 Published by LaCount Anderson

-LaCount Anderson is originally from Savannah, Ga. but for the past 47 years has lived in North Carolina.
-He enjoys graphic arts and his mediums of choice is watercolor and pen and ink.
+LaCount Anderson is originally from Savannah, Ga. but since 1975 he has lived in North Carolina.
+He enjoys surface design with inspiration coming from nature.